 If you do need support you can use the ticketing system.
 I didn’t need support during my review process but I did consult the documents to learn about the CSS classes.
 All of the elements of creating and using the forms are covered.

 WPForms is an easy form system to use.
 It’s intuitive and simple to use but doesn’t lack features.
-I was able to create any type of form I wanted using the included fields and drag and drop system.
+I was able to create any type of form I wanted using the included fields and drag-and-drop system.
 It’s evident that great care was taken in the UX design.

-Aside from the CSS class it’s very much a beginner’s form creator.
+Aside from the CSS classes, it’s very much a beginner’s form creator.
 I would like to see a few more styling features but if you’re familiar with CSS you shouldn’t have any issues styling it to fit your branding.
 You can even use it with Divi Leads and run your own a/b tests.

 If you’re looking for a form creation system that’s both easy to use and powerful enough to create custom forms, WPForms is worth a look.

 Featured image via BarsRsind / shutterstock.com